maxharlow/to-bq/README.md

 A Google Cloud credentials keyfile needs to be specified with `-k` unless Google Cloud's [Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc) exist.

 By default the schema for the table will be autodetected from the data being uploaded.
 Alternatively you can specify the location of a Json schema file with `-s`.
-If the table already has a schema this will have no effect.

 When a new dataset will be created you can specify the [location in Google Cloud](https://cloud.google.com/bigquery/docs/locations) where the data will reside using `-l`.
 If the dataset already exists this will have no effect.